evercoinx/meme-tools/README.md

 8. Transfer SOL from the _collector_ account on Base to the _dev_ and _sniper distributor_ accounts on Solana via [Mayan Bridge](https://swap.mayan.finance).

-9. Transfer SOL from _collector_ account to the _trader distributor_ and _whale distributor_ accounts.
+9. Transfer SOL from _collector_ account on Solana to the _trader distributor_ and _whale distributor_ accounts.

-10. Run this command to make sure that all the _main_ accounts have the sufficient SOL balance:
+10. Run this command to make sure that all the _main_ accounts have the sufficient SOL balances:

     ```bash
     yarn distribute-funds:dry-run
     ```

-11. Run these commands to distribute funds from the _distributor_ accounts to all the _sniper_ and _trader_ accounts:
+11. Run these commands to distribute funds from the _distributor_ accounts to all the _sniper_, _trader_ and _whale_ accounts:

     ```bash
     yarn distribute-funds && yarn get-funds
     ```

-12. Check that the _collector_ account has the balance of at least 400 USDC.
+12. Check that the _collector_ account has the balance of at least 800 USDC.
 If not, swap SOL to top it up with the missing USDC.

 # Token Pre Launch Phase

-1. Find a meta using the following platforms:
+1. Discover meta using the following platforms:

     - [Discord](https://discord.com/channels/1329183129604198490)
     - [Dex Screener](https://dexscreener.com/1h?rankBy=trendingScoreH1&order=desc)
     - [Dex Tools](https://www.dextools.io/app/en/trending)

+2. Create the following meme images via [Midjourney](https://www.midjourney.com) and/or [ChatGPT](https://chatgpt.com):

+    - The token image with the size of 200x200.
+Save it as the _$TOKEN_SYMBOL.jpg_ in the _images/production_ folder

+    - The banner image with the size of 600x200.
+Save it as _$TOKEN_SYMBOL-banner.jpg_ in the _images/production_ folder

-2. Run this command to make sure that the _production_ environment is activated:
+3. Run this command to make sure that the _production_ environment is set:

     ```bash
     yarn getenv
     ```

-3. Set these environment variables in the _.env.production_ file:
+4. Set the following environment variables in the _.env.production_ file:

     - Token: